UQComputingSociety/constitution/constitution.md

 25.1 The management committee shall provide for the safe custody of books, documents, instruments of title and securities of the Society.

+###
-The constitution is enacted on this 13th day of October 2016.
+This constitution is enacted on this 8th day of October, 2019.